WINNER OF THE CALDERDALE AWARD

 SHORTLISTED FOR THE BAY BOOK AWARD

-When Elliott and his brother, Ben, move into old and crumbling Glebe House they don't expect to find themselves sharing it with ghosts.
+When Elliot and his brother, Ben, move into old and crumbling Glebe House they don't expect to find themselves sharing it with ghosts.

-Can Elliott and his family escape the clutches of Glebe House?
+Can Elliot and his family escape the clutches of Glebe House?
 Or will they be trapped in the maze of corridors, forever hunted by the dead?

 Why did you write The Hunting Ground?

 I have a leaning towards ghost stories, but I also wanted to go for something a bit different from Breathe.
 In Breathe, the ghost mother character is what is sometimes known in the trade as a ‘good-bad’.

 You can take your pick on where morally you think she deserves to end up.
 In The Hunting Ground the ghost is an undiluted menace.

 I’ve spent more than ten years creating villains, and though it’s fun to give them more rounded personalities, reasons why they are villains that mitigate their actions and lead us to a certain level of sympathy with them etc, sometimes it’s good to do exactly the opposite — create a heart of absolute darkness and see where that leads.